n0mad-samurai/DTtoEpoch/README.md

 hours:minutes:seconds.000000 or epoch milliseconds (13 digits!) as: 1390779855380

 options:
--h, --help show this help message and exit
+  -h, --help show this help message and exit\n
   -e EPOCH, --epoch EPOCH   option: convert Unix epoch milliseconds to date-time format -t DATETIME [DATETIME ...], --DateTime DATETIME [DATETIME ...]    option: convert date-time with decimal seconds to Unix epoch format

 You can use both options, -e and -t, in one process